 You could create a pretty similar video by propping up your phone and pulling it together with an app.
-Adobe Spark is a brilliant free option!
+Adobe Express is a brilliant free option!
 Write yourself a script and time yourself reading it out, a great video length is 2-3 minutes.
 The best thing about a video is that it can always be trimmed down and edited or shots can be retaken – try not to feel the pressure.

 I used Vimeo to upload my video to and then pasted the link into my project.
 Vimeo has a free option and is really easy to use, you can even add closed captions if you want to.

 Once you’ve put everything together, you can preview your page online.
 You can even send your preview link to a select few trustworthy people to ask their opinion before you go live.
 Make sure you don’t share this link with anyone who shouldn’t know the details of your project before launch and that you receive constructive feedback.
 Because who really cares if your auntie’s dog’s cousin likes green or not?
 Not you!